jpvantassel/hvsrpy/README.md

 contributions from Dana M. Brannon under the supervision of Professor Brady R.
 Cox at The University of Texas at Austin.
-The automated frequency-domain window-rejection algorithm and log-normal statistics implemented in `hvsrpy` were developed by Tianjian Cheng under the supervision of Professor Brady R. Cox at The University of Texas at Austin and detailed in Cox et al. (2020), citation below.
+The automated frequency-domain window-rejection algorithm and log-normal statistics implemented in `hvsrpy` are detailed in Cox et al. (2020).
+The statistical approach to incorporate azimuth variability implemented in `hvsrpy` are detailed in Cheng et al. (2020).

-If you use _hvsrpy_ in your research, we ask you please cite the following:
+If you use `hvsrpy` in your research or consulting, we ask you please cite the

->Cox, B. R., Cheng, T., Vantassel, J. P., and Manuel, L. (2020).
-“A Statistical Representation and Frequency-Domain Window-Rejection Algorithm for Single-Station HVSR Measurements.” _Geophysical Journal International._
-In review.
+following:

 >Joseph Vantassel.
 (2020). jpvantassel/hvsrpy: latest (Concept).
 Zenodo.
 [http://doi.org/10.5281/zenodo.3666956](http://doi.org/10.5281/zenodo.3666956)